Victor-Su-Ortiz/stupid-hackathon/README.md

 ## 📝 License

-This project is licensed under the "Do Whatever You Want But Keep It Stupid" License.
+This project is licensed under the "Do Whatever You Want But Keep It Dumb" License.

 ---

 *Remember: The goal is to create a website that's professional in execution but absolutely ridiculous in spirit.
-Make it memorable, make it fun, and most importantly, make it stupid!*
+Make it memorable, make it fun, and most importantly, make it dumb!*

 Built with 💩 and questionable judgment by the AI Valley community.